thorleifjacobsen/ctf/sikt-2023/osint - macgyver/README.md

 ![twitch.png](twitch.png)

 It refers to vacation `napolion` which is french.
-And a video showing translate the about page on your profile for YouTube.
+And a video showing how you can translate the about page on your profile for YouTube.

 Clicking back to YouTube, changing my language to french and there the flag was.